sebamarynissen/simtropolis-channel/README.md

 Writing metadata by hand is however a tedious and time consuming process, and that's where this channel fits in: it will download your plugin from the STEX, and automatically generate the required metadata for it, so that you only need to write minimal metadata yourself.

 However, by default, a plugin added to the STEX will *not* be automatically added.
-To indicate that your plugin should be add to the channel, you have to add a `metadata.yaml` file in **one** of the .zip folders you are about to upload to the STEX.
+To indicate that your plugin should be added to the channel, you have to add a `metadata.yaml` file in **one** of the .zip folders you are about to upload to the STEX.
 It doesn't matter where you put this `metadata.yaml` file, but it is advised to put it at the root of your .zip folder.

 > [!NOTE]